• Home

 I'm Jeannine

-I’m a Certified Integrative Health & Nutrition Coach, recovering type-A perfectionist with an obsession for cooking and a passion for supporting busy women struggling with their health.
+I’m a Certified Integrative Health & Nutrition Coach with a passion for helping women shift their narrative around aging and taking control of their health.

-I don’t believe in diets; I believe building daily sustainable habits is the key to living well.
-But honestly, it’s been a journey to get here.
+I don’t believe in fad diets and supplements – I believe building daily sustainable foundational habits are the key to living life to the fullest at any age and stage!

 get in touch